 How to Reduce Condensation in your Home

 Condensation forms when warm air collides with non-porous, cold surfaces.
-So, if you wake up in the morning in winter and your windows are covered in water droplets, it’s because your room is warm, and the outside temperature overnight made your windows cold.
+So, if you wake up in the morning in winter and your windows are covered in water droplets, your room is warm, and the outside temperature overnight makes your windows cold.

-Condensation itself won’t cause any major issues.
-However, problems start to arise when this moisture can’t get away.
+Condensation itself won't cause any significant issues.
+However, problems start to arise when this moisture can't get away.

 Damp patches can form if the water pools on windowsills or sealant around windows.
-This can then form black mould, damaging health, and the foundations of your home.
-Think chipping paint, or at worst rotting wood.
+This can create black mould, damaging your health and home's foundations.
+Think chipping paint or, at worst, rotting wood.

-The main thing to remember is condensation is normal.
-It doesn’t mean windows need replacing or you’re doing anything wrong.
-But you do need to sort the issue, which could mean daily attention.
+The main thing to remember is condensation is expected.
+It doesn't mean windows need replacing or you're doing anything wrong.
+But you must sort out the issue, which could mean daily attention.

 - Using pan lids when cooking